2BrighterFutures/SpaceInvaders/README.md

 # SpaceInvaders
-first run at a Space Invaders Game
+first run at a Space Invaders Game using some OOP